Jennawinx/Polynomial-Graphing-Calculator-CSCB58-Winter-2019/README.md

 ---
 ---

-## Description of Structure of Graphing Calculator
+## Structure of Graphing Calculator

 Our program consists of a top level module, an input display module, master control and datapath that contains 4 modules responsible for the functionality of the program.
 First we will describe the datapath, then the functionality of the control.